-Hope’s Celebration of Undergraduate Research and Creative Performance is a culminating event for many students to showcase their work to students, faculty, family and community members.
+Hope’s Celebration of Undergraduate Research and Creative Activity is a culminating event for many students to showcase their work to students, faculty, family and community members.

-What you need to know, when you need to know it.
 Find an overview of the events and deadlines leading up to the Celebration.
-An updated timeline will be available in January 2017.

-Most often, students present their research on a poster.
+Most often, students present their research on a flat poster.
 Other ideas and formats are welcome.
 Typical posters are 24" x 36" or larger, up to 42" high by 48" wide, displayed two on each side of a large poster display board.
-Many students choose to use a tri-fold poster board set on a table.
+Students can also choose to use a tri-fold poster board set on a table.
 See pictures of various poster formats and templates.

-With registration, you will be asked to upload your abstract for your project.
+Upon registration you will be asked to create an abstract for your project.
 A book will be published, both in print and on Digital Commons, at the beginning of May that includes abstracts from the projects presented at the Celebration.
 Find abstract requirements and samples.